-Begin your future now and join the nearly 9,300 employees who help tens of thousands of people learn new academic, technical, and social skills to become more employable and productive citizens.
+Begin your future now and join thousands of employees who help tens of thousands of people learn new academic, technical, and social skills to become more employable and productive citizens.
 MTC’s innovative, forward-thinking attitude, and culture have made us who we are today.
 In every MTC workplace, you will find challenging projects and creative people who are helping others realize their learning potential.
-MTC has been improving lives and operating safe and secure facilities for 30 years through its Education & Training, Corrections, Medical, and Social & Economic Development divisions.
+MTC has been improving lives and operating safe and secure facilities for more than 35 years through its Education & Training, Corrections, MTC Medical, and Social & Economic Development divisions.